 4. Snake Plant (Sansevieria trifasciata)

-Snake Plant (Sansevieria trifasciata) is a toxic houseplant.
+Snake Plant (Sansevieria trifasciata) is another popular houseplant that is toxic to humans and pets.
 Don’t let children or pets chew on the leaves of your Snake plant because it contains saponins.
-Saponins have been used as fish poison!
-It can cause vomiting, nausea, and diarrhea.

 Name | Snake Plant |